Back to Guides

 5. Joshua Tree National Park, California

 Why it’s hot: Joshua Tree’s been popular for years, but 2026 is seeing a surge in off-season camping.
 Its designation as an International Dark Sky Park makes it one of the best astrotourism destinations in the country—and winter nights are prime stargazing season.
+The park’s unique Mojave and Colorado desert ecosystems collide here, creating otherworldly landscapes perfect for photography and quiet reflection.

 Best time: March through April for wildflowers, October through November for perfect temps.

 Pro tip: Skip the packed Hidden Valley campground.
 Ryan Campground is centrally located but consistently quieter.
+Bring layers—desert temperatures can swing 40 degrees between day and night.

 The Pattern